SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 Gamate Core Release Notes
 -------------------------

-This core needs a BIOS, and there's two known BIOSes-  a Bit Corp version and a UMC version.
+This core needs a BIOS, and there's two known BIOSes: a Bit Corp version (CRC32: `07090415`) and a UMC version (CRC32: `03A5F3A7`).
 Either can be used, but it must be named `gmbios.bin` and placed in the `/BIOS/` directory on your SD card.

 There are three mappers on the system, and two of these can be distinguished by file size, however the multicart(s) need the `.GML` extension.
 So rename the file from i.e. `4-in-1.bin` to `4-in-1.gml` to run it.